eurohat1984/FractalEurope/india.md

   * *Adani is widely regarded as being close to Prime Minister Narendra Modi and has publicly aligned his business with the government’s growth agenda.*
   * [Financial Times 2023-03-02](https://www.ft.com/content/578df2dc-71d7-4ca3-aaff-7db4d52a38fc)

+Successes of Modi and the BJP government
+* BJP was initially elected on an *anti-corruption* mandate, voting out the longstanding Congress party
+* BJP has presided over successes in technology
+    * Government payment systems such as UPI Pay
+    * Private technology such as tech giants
+    * Start ups

 ## Internet Blackouts
 * [2023-09 Guardian Article: How india became the world leader in internet blackouts](https://www.theguardian.com/world/2023/sep/25/a-tool-of-political-control-how-india-became-the-world-leader-in-internet-blackouts)